 All these buildings were constructed of sandstone quarried from the area.
 The buildings and a portion of the waterline are still in service.

-The Painted Desert Inn was built initially by Herbert Lore in the 1924 on his private property from petrified wood gathered from the area before it became part of the monument.
+The Painted Desert Inn, at the north end of the current park, was built initially by Herbert Lore in the 1924 on his private property from petrified wood gathered from the area before it became part of the monument.

 His intent was to provide services to Route 66 travelers.
 When the monument was authorized to expand north in the 1930’s to provide park access from Route 66, one of the first properties acquired was Mr. Lore’s Inn, in 1936.

-The CCC then converted the structure into the Santa Fe style pueblo that it is today, under the direction of Mary Jane Colter, architect of the Fred Harvey Company, who would manage the property (verify).
+The CCC then converted the structure into the Santa Fe style pueblo that it is today, under the direction of Mary Jane Colter, architect of the Fred Harvey Company, who would manage the property.

 The Painted Desert Inn was closed for a period between 1963 and 1975, and then opened only seasonally until 1992.
 It was substantially rehabilitated in 2005 and is designated a National Historic Landmark.